IronOxidizer/lemmy-lite/README.md

 ## Footnotes

-1. First page load fetches a CSS stylesheet, favicon, and logo.
+1. First load fetches a CSS stylesheet, favicon, and svgs.
 These are cached so all subsequent pages require only a single HTML request.
+2. I use CSS Tables because it's faster and simpler than FlexBox and Grid is broken on IE11 and NetSurf.